TrueFiEng/Waffle/waffle-ens/README.md

 ```ts
 await ens.setAddress('vlad.ethworks.test', '0x001...03');
 ```
-Also, it's possible to set address for the domain recursively, if domain doesn't exist, by specifying the appropriate option:
+Also, it's possible to set an address for the domain recursively, if the domain doesn't exist, by specifying the appropriate option:

 ```ts
 await ens.setAddress('vlad.ethworks.tld', '0x001...03', {recursive: true});
 ```

 Use `setAddressWithReverse` function for setting address for the domain and make this domain reverse.
-Add recursive option if domain doesn't exist:
+Add recursive option if the domain doesn't exist:

 ```ts
 await ens.setAddressWithReverse('vlad.ethworks.tld', wallet, {recursive: true});